 📦 Package Pool

-package files organized by package name
+Contains the actual .deb package files organized by package name

 Ever wondered how APT repositories actually work under the hood?
 This page explains the technical details behind package management and how this repository is structured.